VDA5050/VDA5050/VDA5050_EN.md

 If the vehicle requests access to a zone or permission for replanning in a zone within a zone set that is not enabled, master control shall always reject the request.

 The `requestID` allows master control to differentiate between different requests leading to new requests if the vehicle got denied once and allows the vehicle to request multiple alternatives at the same time.
 Each request shall use an unique identifier per robot.
-Ids can be reused after vehicle reboot.
+Ids can be reused after a vehicle reboot.

 For requests related to a 'RELEASE' zone, a `zoneRequest` object of `requestType` 'ACCESS' shall be added to the state message.
 For permission to enter a 'COORINATED_REPLANNING' zone with a planned path or for replanning its path within the this zone, the request type shall be set to 'REPLANNING'.